 This guide will go over some helpful Clash Royale tips and tricks.
 Perfect for beginners looking to learn how to play and start winning.
-The game has been extremely popular since it was released in March of 2016.
+The game has been extremely popular since it was released nearly one year ago.
 In fact, it won game of the year from Apple and Best Game by Google Play.
 For those just getting started, here are some helpful Clash Royale tips and tricks.

 Clash of Clans was a popular game for years, but it’s starting to get overshadowed by Clash Royale.
 Featuring many of the same troops, characters, gold, elixir and other elements, but in a top-down real-time strategy style game.
 It has card collecting and real opponents you battle on the spot, which is extremely fun.

 For those who’ve just downloaded it and are struggling to win, we have some tips that may help.
 Beginners can learn to fight off the Prince or Giant, play good defense, take down enemy buildings, and get a victory.
 Read on for lots of details, strategy and tips to get higher up into better Arenas.